Early Champions for Change for Dignity in Mental Health Treatment

 "...starting with patients shackled to the wall in dark, cramped cells.
 Iron cuffs and collars permitted just enough movement to allow patients to feed themselves but not enough to lie down at night, so they were forced to sleep upright.
 Little attention was paid to the quality of the food or whether patients were adequately fed.
 There were no visitors to the cell except to deliver food and the rooms were never cleaned up (Butcher 37).
 3

 Other treatments in asylums all over the world were just as bad if not worse.
-Lobotomies, blood letting, ice bath treatments, morphine and opium, and other powerful drugs, skull drilling, straight jackets and iron restraints, beatings, starvation, many deprivations, and so many more.
+Lobotomies, bloodletting, ice bath treatments, morphine and opium, and other powerful drugs, skull drilling, straight jackets and iron restraints, beatings, starvation, many deprivations, and so many more.
 Patients were demeaned, humiliated, verbally, sexually, physically, and emotionally abused and violated.
 If ever there seemed to be no hope for those struggling with mental health conditions, it was at that time.

 Champions of change

-There were a few early champions along the way who initiated changes in the treatment of those suffering with mental illness by instituting and promoting humane treatments.
+There were a few early champions along the way who initiated changes in the treatment of those suffering from mental illness by instituting and promoting humane treatments.
 Here are three of the most renown.

-Psychiatrist Philippe Pinel was one of the earliest advocates for better treatment for people suffering from mental illness.
+Psychiatrist Philippe Pinel was one of the earliest advocates for better treatment of people suffering from mental illness.
 Pinel believed that mental illness could be cured and/or improved by moral, caring treatment.
 This humane treatment was often referred to as moral therapy or moral treatment.
 4

 As chief physician at the famous Paris asylum, Bicêtre, Pinel was outraged at the heinous conditions the patients were subjected to.
 Among the most disturbing were patients chained in dungeons, treated like animals, and horribly abused.
 As administrator of the institution, he required all patients be loosed from chains and for all inhumane treatments to cease.
 Reform began with changes in the living environments in the institutions and hospitals.
 It began with basic human and physical needs: